 Earl of Cardigan blah blah blah 19th century snooze… We’ll skip the history lesson and just tell you that cardigans are back.
 Thank the oversized silhouettes of designer Raf Simons, or A$AP Rocky in

-Despite the endorsement of such swag lords, cardigans still scare many men compared to other once-dodgy jumper styles like roll necks or cable knits.
+Despite the endorsement of such swag lords, even the best cardigans still scare many men compared to other once-dodgy jumper styles like roll necks or cable knits.
 So we’ve compiled some 21st-century styling moves that will help you avoid giving off granddad vibes.
 Like, say, taking the empty Werther’s Originals wrappers out of your pockets.

 This is not your dad’s guide to how to wear a cardigan.
 And certainly not his dad’s.
 Follow these tips to smell more like teen spirit than Old Spice.
 Or mothballs.